 The money tree, also commonly known as Guiana chestnut, is a species of tree native to Central and South America that has become an attractive houseplant thanks to its hardy nature.
 First popularized as a houseplant in Taiwan during the 1980s, the money tree is prominent among those who practice feng shui and is believed to create positive “chi,” or energy, in the home.
+Many cultures believe money trees bring good luck and prosperity.
 This alone has made it a staple in offices, banks and homes alike.

 Money trees are most commonly sold as small plants with a braided trunk made up of three, five or seven stems.
 The trees are braided by nurseries when they are young and will continue to grow this way as they mature.
 Rarely are they started at home from seed, but if you do plan to plant the tree outdoors, you should start it from seed in the spring.
 The trees will grow quickly indoors or outdoors, often adding up to 24 inches a year in height.

 Although they can grow up to 60 feet in the wild, money trees kept indoors will typically only grow between 6 and 8 feet tall and can also be trained as a bonsai if you prefer to keep it small.
 The key to growing a money tree indoors is giving it the right amount of light and water.
 The good news is that it’s difficult to overwater money trees, which makes them ideal for people who have a tendency to kill their plants with too much TLC.

 When grown outdoors, money trees produce stunning yellowish-white flowers, which are eventually replaced by large seed pods with peanut-like nuts inside.
 However, when grown indoors the plant does not flower, as it requires pollination to do so—a task that is typically carried out by bats in the wild.
 Despite this, when given the proper care indoors, money trees can flourish and increase the positive energy in your home at the same time.